Rapporter/rapport/_includes/usage.md

 Template ID>
 {% endhighlight %}

-There you chose and ID of the given examples and press `ENTER`.
-For example running the first example returns:
+After you choose the template ID, press `ENTER` key to see it in action.
+For example, running the first example of `example` template returns:

 {% highlight r %}